Visits to Prisons by Children

 3. Contact Requests

 It is possible that a request for contact could be made by a parent or from the child directly.
-If such a request is received the prisoner will be informed and asked if s/he wishes to submit a request for contact.
+If such a request is received the prisoner must be informed and asked if they wish to submit a request for contact.

 4. Contact with a Prisoner who is Identified as Posing a Risk to Children